TikTok challenge leaves Louisiana man with 3rd-degree burns

 According to Shreveport Fire Department spokesperson Clarence Reese, the home’s bathroom where it happened was also damaged by smoke and fire.

 Similar TikTok challenges have left others seriously injured.
-In May, a 13-year-old Portland girl was left in the intensive care unit (ICU) fighting for her life from severe burns after she lit a candle in her bathroom, causing a bottle of rubbing alcohol to explode.
-Her family believed she might have been trying to follow a popular TikTok “challenge,” where one draws a design onto a mirror with a flammable liquid and then sets it on fire.
+In May, a 13-year-old Portland girl was left in the ICU fighting for her life from severe burns after she lit a candle in her bathroom, causing a bottle of rubbing alcohol to explode.
+Her family believed she may have been trying to follow a popular TikTok “challenge,” where one draws a design onto a mirror with a flammable liquid and then sets it on fire.

-In December, a 12-year-old in Connecticut was burned while attempting to do a different TikTok challenge known as the “Whoosh Bottle Experiment.”
+In December, a 12-year-old in Connecticut was burned while attempting to do another TikTok challenge known as the “Whoosh Bottle Experiment.”
 That challenge involved igniting alcohol in a bottle, which creates a small explosion that makes the “whoosh” sound.

 While the challenge is based on a science experiment that can be safely done with proper precautions, fire safety officials warn that this and challenges like it can result in serious injury and even death.